-The purpose of this procedure is to outline the method used at PUG to annually review the infrastructure of the drinking water system.
+The purpose of this procedure is to outline the method used at the City of Peterborough Water Services to annually review the infrastructure of the drinking water system.
 This review shall determine if the infrastructure is adequate to operate and maintain the drinking water system.